-15. Limit who can see a page on your website based on the person’s access level.
-A person can see all pages that are less restrictive than her own.
-So, a supporter with an active membership on her profile will be able to view pages open to members, logged in users, and anyone.
+14. Limit who can see a page on your website based on the person’s access level.
+A person can see all pages that are less restrictive than their own.
+So, a supporter with an active membership on their profile will be able to view pages open to members, logged in users, and anyone.

 16. Any page of your website can be the homepage or a splash page.
 Only one page can act as the homepage at a given time.
 Similarly, only one page can act as a splash page.

-18. Don’t forget to click to save your changes.
-Delete your page by clicking .
+Don’t forget to click Save page to save your changes.
+Delete your page by clicking Delete page .

 An “action page” is a website page where your visitor is asked to take an action like sign a petition, make a donation, or RSVP to an event.
 Every action page has settings that are activated when a visitor takes an action on your site.
-To edit these settings go to [Page name] > Settings > [Action] Settings.
+To edit these settings go to [Page name] > [Action page type] Settings.
 These settings are always located the third tab to the right.

 The action pages available include: signup, user-submitted blog posts (within blog settings), user-submitted events (within calendar settings), donation, endorsement, feedback, petition, survey, vote pledge, volunteer signup, invoice, and moneybomb.